|

 algorithms, machine learning, and data science.

-Machine learning is primarily taught in an offline context: students learn how to develop and evaluate models on their laptops.
+Moving ML Models into Production: What You Need to Know Machine learning is primarily taught in an offline context: students learn how to develop and evaluate models on their laptops.

 The end goal for many companies, however, is to deploy ML models into user-facing services; ML can be used to support features like

+product recommendations, text suggestions, and fraud detection.
 Developing models successfully requires consideration of a couple of challenges.

 ML models are functions that take vectors as input.
 Most software systems, however, are going to